 Alcohol- and drug-related fatalities and disabling injuries have remained constant for the past five years.
-In the national comparison, Missouri continues to move away from the desired downward trend in percent of persons killed in alcohol-related crashes.
+The national data is not currently available for a 2006 comparison.
+In the previous national ranking, Missouri is moving away from the desired downward trend in percent of persons killed in alcohol-related crashes.
 In addition to Missouri participating in the national "You Drink and Drive, You Lose" campaign, the Missouri Law Enforcement Traffic Safety Advisory Council selected specific days to increase law enforcement activity through December 2008.
 Public information and education has been directed at high-risk drivers ages 21 to 35.
 Law enforcement efforts have been concentrated on high-crash corridors and increasing the number of sobriety checkpoints.
 Although these efforts have helped reduce impaired driving crashes overall, impaired driving fatalities have not been impacted.
-An increasing number of people who work in liquor establishments are completing the online server training modules that were first developed three years ago.